 The information provided by the accounting should be free from any bias.
 The user should be able to use not only the financial result but also he should be able to assess its reliability and compare it with information about alternative opportunities.

-The owner or management of the enterprise, also known as internal users, uses the accounting information in an analytical manner to take rational decisions.
-Hence, the information provided them is different from the information provided to outsiders.
-Even the small details’ which can affect the internal working of the organisation is given to the management.
+The owner or management of the enterprise, also known as internal users, uses the accounting information in an analytical manner to make rational decisions.
+Hence, the information provided to them is different from the information provided to outsiders.
+Even the small details which can affect the internal working of the organisation is given to the management.

 Objectives of Accounting